-PWC budgets for outcomes.
+PWC budgets for outcomes, which are key measures that demonstrate how the community will benefit based on achieving the goal.
 Outcome budgets increase accountability by measuring whether an agency achieved its targets, rather than focusing on individual line item spending.
 This enables decision-makers to make budget decisions based on the desired community outcomes contained in the Strategic Plan and service level targets found in agency program budgets.
 Outcome budgets also allow citizens to see the County's future direction and, most importantly, what their tax dollars are really buying.